MIT Computer Science and Artificial Intelligence Laboratory: Research activities

-In addition, CSAIL hosts the World Wide Web Consortium (W3C).

 History

-Computing research at MIT began with Vannevar Bush's research into a differential analyzer and Claude Shannon's electronic Boolean algebra in the 1930s, the wartime MIT Radiation Laboratory, the post-war Project Whirlwind and Research Laboratory of Electronics (RLE), and MIT Lincoln Laboratory's SAGE in the early 1950s.
-At MIT, research in the field of artificial intelligence began in late 1950s.
+Computing Research at MIT began with Vannevar Bush's research into a differential analyzer and Claude Shannon's electronic Boolean algebra in the 1930s, the wartime MIT Radiation Laboratory, the post-war Project Whirlwind and Research Laboratory of Electronics (RLE), and MIT Lincoln Laboratory's SAGE in the early 1950s.
+At MIT, research in the field of artificial intelligence began in the late 1950s.